 Harmonized Sales Tax (HST)

-The Harmonized Sales Tax (HST) applies to the majority of goods and non-employment services purchased by the University.
+The Harmonized Sales Tax (HST) applies to the majority of goods and non-employment services purchased by the University in Ontario.

 However, the University is eligible for partial rebates paid on items purchased.
 For Universities the rebate is 67% of the GST portion of the HST paid and a 78% rebate on the provincial portion (PVAT) of the HST paid.

-The buying department’s cost, therefore, is the supplier’s invoice amount, including (usually) HST at 13%, less the HST rebate.
+The buying department cost therefore is, the supplier’s invoice amount including (usually) HST at 13% less the HST rebate.

 The University’s suppliers (vendors) may handle HST in several ways: